-- 4 Place the starter rope knot into the flywheel notch and wind the rope clockwise around the flywheel. - 5 Pull the starter rope to start the engine.
+- 4 Place the starter rope knot into the flywheel notch and wind the rope clockwise around the flywheel. - 5 If engine is cold, hold the fuel primer button in and pump up the fuel pressure with the fuel line primer bulb. - 6 Pull the starter rope to start the engine.